siemdejong/ithappens/README.md

                         Language. 'en' and 'nl' supported.
 Defaults to 'en'.
   -f {pdf,png}, --format {pdf,png}
                         Output format. 'pdf' and 'png' supported.
 Defaults to 'pdf'.
+  -r, --rank, --no-rank
+                        Rank situations and output in new file.
+Does not guarantee a linear ranking, i.e. situations can have equal misery index.
+Ignores all other options.
+Defaults to --no-rank.

 multiprocessing:
   -w WORKERS, --workers WORKERS